Succulent Plant Identification | Succulent Sphere | Containers for Succulents

-Building a succulent mosaic is so satisfying to the soul; combining the myriad textures and colours of succulent plants in a mosaic or tapestry that can hang on the wall once it’s established brings a whole lot of beauty for very little effort.
+Building a succulent mosaic is so satisfying to the soul; combine the myriad textures and colours of succulent plants in a mosaic or tapestry to hang on the wall.

 Never has wall art had so much appeal - swirling designs of mandalas or monograms in succulents, patterns of rich color and texture are the succulent gardeners trademark.